-Dean of the Moody School of Graduate and Advanced Studies, Associate Provost for Research, and Professor of Earth Sciences
+Dean ad interim of the Moody School of Graduate and Advanced Studies and Associate Provost for Graduate Education ad interim

-Assistant Dean of the Moody School of Graduate and Advanced Studies and Adjunct Lecturer in World Languages and Literatures
+Senior Assistant Dean for Academic Affairs and Chief of Staff, Moody School of Graduate and Advanced Studies, and Adjunct Lecturer in World Languages and Literatures

 Dr. Itkin oversees administrative, admissions, recruitment, professional development, student life, fellowship, and other functions of the Moody School of Graduate and Advanced Studies under the direction of Dean Quick.